lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 ### Flat lines

-Flat lines indicate periods of inactivity in a particular part of your process.
+Flat lines represent periods of inactivity in a particular part of your process.

 Imagine, for example, that your deployment scripts are broken.
 In that case, there will be zero departures from the "deployment" stage to the "done" stage, causing a flat line to appear in your cumulative flow diagram.

 <a target="_blank" class="image-link" href="/assets/eng-metrics/flat-line-cfd.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/flat-line-cfd.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>Flat lines indicate long periods of inactivity in a particular part of the process</i></center>

-Such flat lines can help managers identify broken parts of their processes more quickly so that they can go after what's gone wrong.
+Such flat lines help managers identify broken parts of their processes more quickly and go after what's wrong.

-When flat lines occur recurrently, that indicates there's probably some part of your process which is painful or time-consuming.
-Therefore, it gets done less often.
-In turn, engineers end up transferring large batches of tasks at once.
+Besides helping managers spot broken processes, flat lines may indicate a part of your process that is too painful or time-consuming, causing it to happen less often.
+When that's the case, engineers transfer large batches of tasks at once to save themselves the effort of performing a painful task multiple times.

 Imagine, for example, that your deployment process is manual and time-consuming.
 In that case, there's a high _transaction cost_ of moving items from the "deployment" stage to the "done" stage.